alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 ## 5. Autocomplete

-Autocomplete is one of Google's most used services and allows us to **search an address** or location, querying `APIs`, using `SDKs` or `Widgets` developed by Google.
+Autocomplete is a service that offers a similar experience to searching for an address on **Google Maps**, when a user starts **typing an address**, autocomplete will fill in the rest, also offering reverse geocoding of the address.

-There are two different types of billing for Autocomplete:
+There are **two** different types of billing for Autocomplete:

 - `Per request`
 - `Per Session`

 ### Per request

-The Per Request is the default billing option when you use `AutocompleteService`.
+Per Request is the default billing option for `AutocompleteService`.
 Charges are applied per keystroke, which could lead to higher billings.

 **Price:**